How Grades Are Determined

 <61 = maximum 3.0 (~ below 10% nationally and exam failure that needs remediation- if this is the only deficit in your clerkship performance, then successfully passing a retake of the exam is the only required remediation and an “H” (hold) grade will be assigned until that time.
 The exam may be retaken with another rotation group or on the official retake day for the College of Medicine in June.
 Students who pass the exam may not retake it for a grade change.)

 Human Communication (~20%): This relates to your interaction with patients and your ability to communicate effectively with other team members in the form of oral presentations and daily progress notes.
 It is evaluated by your teams using the 9 point scale.
-You also have the opportunity to ask patients to directly evaluate you and this may be included optionally in your portfolio.
+You also have the opportunity to ask patients to directly evaluate you.
+This is optional.
 Eight or more patient evaluations may take precedence over team evaluations of your patient communication skills (10% of this competency), particularly when there is a discrepancy between the two.
-You also may optionally submit examples of progress notes and mini-CEX evaluations of your oral presentations in the portfolio.

 The final grade is determined by generating a score from 1-9 that includes any adjustments based on the portfolio for each competency.
 These scores are then weighted according to the percent weights noted above for each competency.
 Those weighted scores are added together to get a final numeric score that is assigned a grade using the following scale: